vishal1508/googlemapLinkverify/README.md

 # Excel Google Maps Validator

-This is a Flask-based web application for processing Excel files.
-The application reads an uploaded Excel file, validates URLs in a `Reference Link` column to check if they are valid Google Maps addresses, and appends a new column, `Valid Map Address`, with `True`, `False`, or blank values based on the validation.
+This Flask-based web application processes Excel files by validating URLs in the `Reference Link` column.
+It adds a new column, `Valid Map Address`, indicating whether the URL is a valid Google Maps address.

 ---

 ## Features

-- Upload an Excel file.
+- Upload an Excel file for processing.
-- Validate URLs in the `Reference Link` column.
+- Validate URLs in the `Reference Link` column:
-- Append a new column named `Valid Map Address` with validation results:
+  - **True**: A valid Google Maps address with coordinates.
-  - **True**: The link is a valid Google Maps address with coordinates.
+  - **False**: Not a valid Google Maps address.
-  - **False**: The link is not a valid Google Maps address.
+  - **Blank**: Empty or missing values in the `Reference Link` column.
-  - **Blank**: The `Reference Link` column is empty for the row.
+- Preserve all other columns in the original Excel file.
-- Download the processed Excel file.
+- Download the processed file.

 ---